-e.
-NASA HDBK 6022, NASA Standard Procedures for the Microbial Examination of Space Hardware (draft).
+c.
+NASA HDBK 6022, NASA Standard Procedures for the Microbial Examination of Space Hardware.

-P.5 Measurement/Verification
+P.5 MEASUREMENT/VERIFICATION

 a.
-To ensure compliance with this NPR, the Planetary Protection Officer (PPO) monitors the planetary protection (PP) -related activities and development of required documentation, specified in this document, by individual missions and approves the final products.
-Signed and approved documents are to be completed in association with Key Decision Points as described in this document and NPD 7120.5.
+To ensure compliance with this NID, the Planetary Protection Officer (PPO) monitors the PPrelated activities and development of required documentation, specified in this document, by individual missions, and recommends approval or non-concur to the SMD AA for the final gate products identified in this document at Key Decision Points (KDPs), by review of of milestone products and control plans due at life-cycle reviews.
+Signed and approved documents are to be completed in association with Key Decision Points as described in this document and NPR 7120.5.

 b.
-Project compliance with requirements described in this NPR is subject to verification by the PPO who is responsible for certifying to the SMD AA, prior to the launch of a planetary mission, that all planetary protection requirements have been met.
+Project compliance with requirements described in this NID are subject to verification by the PPO per their insight role, who is responsible for certifying to the SMD AA prior to the launch of a planetary mission that all planetary protection requirements have been met.

-P.6 Cancellation
+P.6 CANCELLATION